Fury Warrior DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Sustain and Defense

-Fury's defensive ability comes in the form of higher base stamina due to dual wielding two two-handed weapons and several defensive cooldowns in Enraged Regeneration Icon Enraged Regeneration, Spell Reflection Icon Spell Reflection, and Defensive Stance Icon Defensive Stance , and considerable self-healing through Bloodthirst Icon Bloodthirst, Enraged Regeneration Icon Enraged Regeneration, and Victory Rush Icon Victory Rush, as well as various talents which improve those capabilities.
+Fury's defensive ability comes in the form of higher base stamina due to dual wielding two two-handed weapons and several defensive cooldowns in Enraged Regeneration Icon Enraged Regeneration, Spell Reflection Icon Spell Reflection, and Defensive Stance Icon Defensive Stance, and considerable self-healing through Bloodthirst Icon Bloodthirst, Enraged Regeneration Icon Enraged Regeneration, and Victory Rush Icon Victory Rush, as well as various talents that improve those capabilities.
 The increased health and self-healing make Fury very tanky in sustained combat, although less able to deal with frequent bursts of high damage.
 In those cases, Enraged Regeneration is best used preemptively, with Bloodthirst cast as often as possible over its duration to benefit from its increased healing.

 Warriors also have access to Rallying Cry Icon Rallying Cry, one of the few defensive group cooldowns in the game.
 It is typically used to help the group survive key encounter mechanics rather than as a personal cooldown.
 Keep in mind that it is on the global cooldown, so be ready to use it when needed.